mikemerin/JumpMasterLeaderboard/README.md

 # To be added:

-* * Radar graph
-* remove grid numbers
-* jump images instead of names

 * Top: stack if window width < 1200

 * * Leaderboards
 * Sort by all / daily / weekly / monthly
 * click on an individual run
-* filter by one person (will have dropdown list to choose from, use station selector from WC)

 * * Routes
 * Set up routes for each score, each user